Vampire Academy (film): Soundtrack

-Distribution
+Marketing

-The Weinstein Company, the North American distributors for the film, held a competition where the winner would be able to visit the set in London and meet the cast.
+The Weinstein Company, the North American distributor for the film, held a competition where the winner would be able to visit the set in London and meet the cast.
 The official motion poster was also revealed on July 22, 2013 by Yahoo!.
 On August 13, three official stills were released by USA Today and later in the day The Weinstein Company released a sneak peek of the teaser trailer.

-On August 14, The Weinstein Company released the full official teaser trailer on Yahoo!
+On August 14, the full official teaser trailer was released on Yahoo!
 Movies.
 On September 12, The Weinstein Company started releasing stills and character profile photos on the film's Twitter account.
 Sherwood, Gayle, Fry and Deutch attended the New York Comic Con for the movie, where a new sizzle reel was previewed by those in attendance.
 On November 21, the official theatrical trailer was released by Yahoo!
 Movies.

+Release

+Theatrical

 The film was originally set to be released on Valentine's Day, but was moved up a week to February 7, 2014, in the United States.
-The UK had been set for a February 19 release by the film's British distributor Entertainment One, but was pushed back to April 24.
+In the United Kingdom, the release date had been set for a February 19 release by the film's British distributor Entertainment One, but was pushed back to April 24.
 However, due to the film's poor box office incomes and critical response, the film was again postponed.
-The film was released straight-to-DVD on July 14.
+It was released as a direct-to-video on July 14.

 Home media

-The film was released on DVD and Blu-ray Disc on May 20, 2014, in the United States, on July 3, 2014, in Australia, and on July 14, 2014, in the United Kingdom.
+The film was released in the United States on DVD and Blu-ray Disc on May 20, 2014 by Anchor Bay Entertainment and in the United Kingdom on July 14, 2014 by Entertainment One.
 Special features include an alternate opening, deleted scenes and a conversation with the author of the Vampire Academy book series, Richelle Mead.

 Reception

 Box office

-The film underperformed and made $3,921,742 in its opening weekend, ranking number 7 in the US box office.
+The film underperformed and made $3,921,742 in its opening weekend, ranking number 7 in the U.S. box office.
 The film later opened in a further 12 countries, but did not pass the $1 million mark, grossing just $619,381.

-As of February 16, 2014, the film had grossed $6,663,650, with many suggesting that poor box office returns will effectively end any plans for a sequel.
-After a month of theatrical release in the US, Vampire Academy grossed just $7,742,311 at the box office.
+As of February 16, 2014, the film had grossed $6,663,650, with many suggesting that poor box office returns would effectively end any plans for a sequel.
+After a month of theatrical release in the U.S., Vampire Academy grossed just $7,742,311 at the box office.
 The film was expected to be a big hit in both Australia and Russia, but only made $1.6 million in each country.
 As of April 10, 2014, the film had earned $7,791,979 domestically and $7,600,000 overseas for a worldwide total of $15,391,979, therefore failing to recoup its $30 million budget making the film a box office bomb.

 Poor international box office takings led to the cancelation of the film's theatrical release in Brazil and the United Kingdom.